Damp & condensation

 There is always some moisture in the air, even if you cannot see it.
 You notice it when you see your breath on a cold day, or when the mirror mists over when you have a shower or bath.

-Condensation is caused when moisture held in warm air meets a cold surface like a window or wall and condenses into water droplets.
-If this happens regularly, mould may start to grow.
+Condensation is caused when moist warm air meets a cold surface like a window or wall and condenses into water droplets.
+If this happens regularly, mould may start to grow and leave a musty smell.
 This usually appears on cold outside walls and surfaces and in places where the air does not circulate well.
 The moisture created can also damage clothes, furnishings and decoration.
-It leaves a musty smell.

 Condensation can aggravate health problems like asthma, bronchitis, arthritis and rheumatism.

 What causes condensation?

 Condensation usually occurs in winter because the building is cold and windows are opened less so moist air cannot escape.